 File storage

 File storage is the most traditional and widely used storage paradigm.
-It mirrors the way data is organised on a personal computer: data is stored in files, files are grouped into folders, and folders are arranged in a hierarchical directory structure.
+It mirrors the way data is organized on a personal computer: data is stored in files, files are grouped into folders, and folders are arranged in a hierarchical directory structure.
 This layout is intuitive and familiar, which makes file storage easy to manage for both users and applications.

 Advantages